quantumlib/Cirq/docs/tutorials/google/calibration_faq.md

   that decomposes arbitrary gate into arbitrary two-qubit base gate.
 This code was not designed for the case where each base gate is different and might not be practical to use for actual applications.

-* [arXiv:2106.15490](https://arxiv.org/abs/2106.15490) proposes a numerical optimization routines and discusses tradeoffs between possible fidelity and applying circuits of different costs.
+* [arXiv:2106.15490](https://arxiv.org/abs/2106.15490) proposes a numerical optimization routine for approximate gate compilation and discusses tradeoffs of using approximate gate compilation (higher decomposition error) to reduce circuit depth (lower hardware error) in an attempt to maximize overall circuit fidelity.

 * [arXiv:2010.07965](https://arxiv.org/abs/2010.07965) in Supplementary Information A describes analytical decomposition of arbitrary FSimGate(0, 𝜙), under the assumption that |𝜙| is larger than twice the parasitic c-phase φ of the base gate.